 Best Wired Headphones for Galaxy S10 Android Central 2020

-The Galaxy S10 is one of few flagships that still has a 3.5mm jack.
-Although the audio industry has turned its attention to wireless headphones in recent years, there are still plenty of great options available if you're interested in wired audio.
-The obvious choice is the Shure SE215, which continues to be an excellent choice several years after its debut because of its sound signature, comfort, portability, and ruggedness.
-You'll also find other options for every style and price point.
+Many phones are getting rid of the 3.5mm jack, including the new line of Galaxy S20 phones, but the Galaxy S10 is one of few flagships that still has it.
+As such, there are still plenty of great options available if you're interested in wired audio.
+The obvious choice is the Shure SE215, which continues to be an excellent pick several years after its debut because of its sound signature, comfort, portability, and ruggedness.

 - Stellar sound: Shure SE215

 - Entry-level marvel: RHA MA390